 The pathway to a career in writing has been a bit circuitous.
 It all started with writing government research papers and detoured into a freelance life of travel, food and lifestyle.

 Getting from “there” to “here” . . .

-It wasn’t hard to see that – during my government stint – my travel addiction ravaged my paycheque.
-Cutting out the middleman looked like the prudent move – a sudden career detour and I moved into travel writing.
-My first piece sold in 45 minutes.
-Within three days that one article was parlayed into a bi-weekly travel column that ran for seven years.
-I’ve been writing travel features ever since (to feed my travel-addicted soul) and food, lifestyle and environmental pieces (to pay my bills).
+It wasn’t hard to see that – during that government stint – a travel addiction ravaged the paycheque.
+Cutting out the middleman looked like the prudent move – voila! – a sudden career detour into travel writing.
+Her first piece sold in 45 minutes.
+Within three days that one article was parlayed into a bi-weekly newspaper travel column that ran for seven years.
+Jo has been writing travel features ever since (to feed that travel-addicted soul) and food, lifestyle and environmental pieces.
 So far, so good.

 A bit about Josephine Matyas

-Hundreds of my articles and photographs have appeared in a wide variety of newspapers, magazines and websites including:
+Thousands of her articles and photographs have appeared in a wide variety of newspapers, magazines and websites including: